django/code-of-conduct/reports.md

 - **Deciding actions** - Based on the evidence, the shepherd should propose to the committee the actions that should be taken to resolve the issue.
 The shepherd requires at least two members of the committee to agree on these actions.
 If the issue is very severe or requires legal action, it is advised that a majority of the committee agree to the actions before they're taken.
 The [enforcement manual](https://www.djangoproject.com/conduct/enforcement-manual/) provides details on the various actions that issues can result in.
 This is not a complete set of options, as each issue is different, different actions are likely.

+### After decisions are made

+Once the committee has made its decision, the following takes place:

- - **Carrying out actions** - The shepherd performs or delegates the actions agreed upon by the committee, the first of which must be contacting the report of the decision made by the committee.
+ - **Carrying out actions** - The shepherd performs or delegates the actions agreed upon by the committee, the first of which should be to inform the reporter of the decision made by the committee.
 The actions can sometimes involve contacting individuals involved in the issue.
-For these actions, we recommend the shepherd write a draft and share it with the committee before it is sent to the individual in order to make sure the receiver is fully aware of the situation.
+For these actions, we recommend the shepherd write a draft and share it with the committee before it is sent to the individual in order to check that necessary information is conveyed clearly and objectively.

 	- **Ongoing actions** - As a result of conducting the actions, the issue may not resolve straight away.
 Based on further developments, the shepherd should continue to share the developments and work with the committee to decide on the actions that need to be taken in response.

-- **Resolving** - As the issue progresses, it is the responsibility of the shepherd to contact the reporter of the final resolution, as well as inform the committee that the issue is considered resolved.
+- **Resolving** - Once the actions are implemented and the issue feels resolved, it is the responsibility of the shepherd to:
+   * contact the reporter about the final resolution, and that the committee considers the case closed until new information comes to light.
+   * inform the committee that the issue is considered resolved
+   * update the reports file with a summary of:
+	 * actions taken
+	 * outcome
+	 * review date

+  The reports file is kept for reference, is reviewed from time to time, and is consulted regularly to compile statistics.

 ----